 Likewise, you should consider what you will be doing after dinner, and when you will be going to sleep.
 Since your body needs time to digest food properly, you should plan your bedtime no earlier than three hours after dinner.

 In case you go to bed immediately after dinner, you may experience heartburn or digestive troubles.
 This will keep you awake, and you won’t have enough energy for the next day.
+You do not need to forget about nutrition, which is the most powerful factor of the environment.
+Nutrition has a strong impact on both a healthy and a sick person.
+According to the website buybiologyessay, the proportion of basic nutrients – proteins, fats, and carbohydrates – should be at a 1: 1.2: 4.6 ratio.

 Keep in mind that your metabolism takes care of many maintenance tasks while you’re asleep.
 That’s why you should be careful to avoid eating too late — your body will be far too busy digesting to take care of everything else.
 So, late-night dinners can’t get your body to function optimally.